Learning SEO - The Ultimate Resource

 You can’t be an SEO and not care about website performance.
 While this aspect may not fall under your direct responsibilities, it is your duty to know at least the fundamentals of website performance, so you know what to demand of your webmaster or your web developer.

-• A Beginner’s Guide to Website Speed Optimization - Although only loosely related to SEO, you should still be interested in website speed, since it indirectly affects your SEO - rankings, traffic, CTR, conversions, and more.
+• A Beginner’s Guide to Website Speed Optimization - Although only loosely related to SEO, you should still be interested in website speed, since it indirectly affects your SEO - rankings, traffic, organic CTR, conversions, and more.
 In that sense, this free guide from Kinsta is an awesome resource for beginners.
 It explains what page speed is, how it influences your site’s performance and user experience, and concludes by teaching you the fundamental of how to improve your site for speed to get maximum results and benefits.

 SEO/ Digital Conferences